wtlin1228/storybook-interaction-testing/README.md

 # Testing for Storybook

-This repo is aim to test the interaction testing with storybook.
+This repo aims to test the Interaction Testing with Storybook.
 To see if we can leverage this built-in feature to test our UI library.

+# Conclusion

+I would like to test our UI library with Storybook Interaction Testing.

+The reasons are:

+- We are using Storybook.
+The Interaction feature is amazing.
+- We can play the Interactions in our Storybook directly.
+- Once we are done writing the `play` function to enable Interaction.
+We are almost done for writing the Interaction Testing.
+- The experience of writing Interaction Testing is almost the same as writing Testing Library.

+The risks would be:

+- Storybook Interaction Testing is in the early stage.
+- We couldn't collect the testing coverage of Interaction Tests.
+- What if we want to leave Storybook?
+We will have to unbind our tests with stories.

+Is it possible to minimize the risks?

+It's possible.
+I am trying.

+# Survey

 ## Storybook - Interactions